LibreCAD/docs/ref/widgets.rst

 .. actual image size 260px x 340px

+The input box at the top of the dock provides the ability to filter by layer names (e.g. "\*01" would show all names ending by "01").

-Icons on the top of the layer list allow operations to all layers.
+The icons on the top of the layer list allow operations to all layers.
 Those operations include:

 .. csv-table::
     :widths: 10, 50